Guide Book

 Exit the New Studio to explore the Grounds.

-A family by the name of Thomson bought property here in 1787.
-Three Thomson siblings (Thomas, John A., and Catherine) began the establishment of a homestead by 1814.
-In the years that followed, many people have nurtured this land.
+A family by the name of Thomson bought this property here in 1787, and began the establishment of a homestead by 1814.
 During Thomas Cole’s residency, (1836-48), the property consisted of 110 acres.
-A salaried farmer, domestic laborers, and the family tended and maintained the plants and animals, and protected the property and structures.
+A salaried farmer, domestic laborers, and members of the family tended and maintained the plants and animals, and protected the property and structures.

 – NEXT STOP –